Jonathan Hunt (New Zealand politician): Member of Parliament

-After the shock defeat of the Rowling government, Hunt was appointed to Rowling's shadow cabinet and designated as Shadow Minister of Health in 1976.
+After the shock defeat of the Rowling government in the 1975 general election, Hunt was appointed to Rowling's shadow cabinet and designated as Shadow Minister of Health in 1976.
 He left the shadow cabinet, at his own request, in 1979 with the intention of setting himself up to become Speaker of the House should Labour win the next election.
 Labour did not win and in the next parliamentary term he was senior whip and Shadow Minister of Broadcasting.